IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-12-21-f1-ai-benchmarks.md

 Any researchers who want the prompts and/or links to the chats can contact me =)

 I went through the [Formula 1 EOY quiz](https://www.youtube.com/watch?v=D-6b-vD6ZdA) on Mr V's Garage's YouTube channel and decided to put some AIs through the test as well.
 For the LLMs, I gave each of them just 1 shot at the questions.
+These all use the free versions of the LLMs.
 Here is how I fared, and how the AIs fared (x indicates incorrect, v indicates correct, p indicates partially correct):

 # Round 1
 ## Me